teamfisk/TacticalZ/resources/README.txt

 To start a server

-	1. Run Server.bat in the installation directory (C:\Program Files\Axyz)
+	1. Run "Axyz Server" from the start menu or "Server.bat" in the installation directory (C:\Program Files\Axyz)
 	2. Press F1 to open the editor mode
 	3. Expand the Entities window if it is minimized, by double-clicking it
 	4. Mark StartMenu_Origin and hit Delete twice